Sunday, October 30, 2016

 Giving back occurs when the employee has gained enough knowledge, skills, experience, to start giving back to their community to make the learning circle complete.
 Helping others highlight a feeling of ownership to the transformation and the learning journey.

-It takes a repertoire of educational elements to achieve an Agile culture and becoming a Learning enterprise.
+It takes a repertoire of educational elements to achieve a culture shift and becoming a Learning enterprise.
 When you have people willing to give back is when the learning enterprise has become full circle and your enterprise can soar.

 -------------------